ibm-cloud-docs/speech-to-text/custom.md

 ### Improved language model customization for next-generation models
 {: #customLanguage-intro-ng}

 Language model customization for next-generation models is being enhanced.
 The improvements to language model customization are being applied to next-generation models incrementally, starting with a few models.
 Over time, the improvements will be made available for other next-generation language models.

 To identify models that use the improved technology, look for an *(improved)* date in the *Language model customization* column of table 2 in [Customization support for next-generation models](/docs/speech-to-text?topic=speech-to-text-custom-support#custom-language-support-ng).
+Make sure to check for a date for the version of the service that you use, *{{site.data.keyword.cloud_notm}}* or *{{site.data.keyword.icp4dfull_notm}}*.

 To take advantage of the improved technology, you must upgrade any custom language models that are based on the improved next-generation models.
 To upgrade to the new version of a base model: